May 6, 2021 by John Fernandez

-There’s little doubt that triathletes are a special breed of competitors, with required training in disciplines covering the popular sport’s swimming, cycling and running regiments.
+Participants in triathlons are unquestionably tough competitors, requiring training in disciplines covering the popular sport’s swimming, cycling and running regimens.

-But there are physical challenges, especially for those competing in their first event or those new to the sport.
+They are many physical challenges in triathlons, especially for those competing in their first event or those new to the sport.
 The most common challenge during training: overuse injuries.
 During an event, the biggest obstacle can be staying hydrated and properly fueled in South Florida’s stifling heat and humidity.

-“Triathletes can suffer injuries from the compound effect of adding too much training without proper care and guidance,” said Gautam Yagnik, M.D., a specialist with the Miami Orthopedics and Sports Medicine Institute at Baptist Health South Florida.
+“Triathletes can suffer injuries from the compound effect of adding too much training without proper care and guidance,” said Gautam Yagnik, M.D., orthopedic surgeon with Miami Orthopedics and Sports Medicine Institute at Baptist Health South Florida.

 Studies have shown that the most prevalent sites of overuse problems are the knees, lower legs and lower back.
 Running and cycling are more likely to cause injuries.
 But even adding swimming, and overdoing it, can cause rotator cuff Tendonitis or shoulder pain.